yonkahlon/Zenject/README.md

         }
         ```

     1. **ByInstaller** - Initialize the subcontainer by using a class derived from `Installer`.
-This can be a cleaner alternative than using `ByMethod`, especially if you need to inject data into the installer itself.
+This can be a cleaner and less error-prone alternative than using `ByMethod`, especially if you need to inject data into the installer itself.
+Less error prone because when using ByMethod it is common to accidentally use Container instead of subContainer in your method.

         ```csharp
         Container.Bind<Foo>().FromSubContainerResolve().ByInstaller<FooFacadeInstaller>();